PAGB comment on The UK’s Modern Industrial Strategy

 Innovation across the OTC sector is driven by providing widened access to new branded medicines and via the reclassification of medicines, from prescription-only to OTC.
 This allows people to access effective treatments more easily and safely, while also delivering substantial savings for the NHS.
 The economic impact of over-the-counter products in the UK, from Frontier Economics has shown that OTCs already save the NHS £6.4 billion a year, and more reclassifications could save an additional £1.4 billion annually.

 We look forward to the publication of the Life Sciences Sector Plan – it is important that this also recognises and reflects the value of the OTC sector.
-Looking ahead, we welcome the opportunity to work with both the Government and MHRA to develop a forward-looking regulatory framework that supports growth, unlocks the full potential of reclassification, and ensures consumers can continue to access the safe, effective treatments they need
+Looking ahead, we welcome the opportunity to work with both the Government and MHRA to develop a forward-looking regulatory framework that supports growth, unlocks the full potential of reclassification, and ensures consumers can continue to access the safe, effective treatments they need.

 References: